Julien-Blanc-tgcm/indexed_array/docs/reference.md

 `indexed_span` of extent `n-1`.
 For single dimension span, it returns the element at the given index. `slice` does not do any bound checking, `slice_at` throws `std::out_of_range` on error.

+Note that there is no `first/last/subspan` methods.
+They do not fit well with the concept of custom indexing, because the return type shall be known at compile time, as it would depend on the parameters.

 ## Sets of value

 ### interval